 Please note the interface will change between versions 0.x and 1.x; this guarantee applies only to 1.x and higher.
 We currently have not fully stabilised the interfaces but this will happen shortly.
 However, we are already using the depreciated warning to indicate interfaces that will be withdrawn at version 1.x.

 A note on our release numbers: Mercury versions are number

 How we release code.
 All new features are developed in a separate feature branch and when the feature is complete it is merged with the main development branch: the Trunk.
 When we are happy with a new set of features we make a copy of the Trunk with a new

-MercuryDPM is still actively developed and we have many grand plans for future features and extensions.
+MercuryDPM is still actively being developed and we have many grand plans for future features and extensions.
 These include added smooth particle hydrodynamics, direct coupling with continuum solvers, graphics interface to aid ease of use, etc. Finally, if MercuryDPM does not have a feature you need, we are always open to collaborating and adding such a feature.
-Actually, some of our current features arose in exactly this fashion; for example, the helical rotating screw wall.
+Actually, some of our current features arose in exactly this fashion; for example, the rotating screw wall.